nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
 User enters invalid characters in the attendance data.
     * 2a1.
-System displays an error message asking for valid attendance format, with no special characters.
+System displays an error message asking for valid attendance format.
       Use case ends.

 * 3a.
 User leaves the absent reason blank (indicating deletion of attendance).